John Eliot (statesman)

 Sir John Eliot (11 April 1592 – 27 November 1632) was an English statesman who was serially imprisoned in the Tower of London, where he eventually died, by King Charles I for advocating the rights and privileges of Parliament.
-(Not to be confused with Sir John Elliott the British historian).

 Early life

 The son of Richard Eliot (1546 – 22 June 1609) and Bridget Carswell (c.
 1542 – March 1617), he was born at Cuddenbeak, a farm on his father's Port Eliot estate in St Germans, Cornwall.
 He was baptised on 20 April at St German's Priory, immediately next to Port Eliot.
 The Eliot family were an old Devon family that had settled in Cornwall.

 John Eliot was educated at Blundell's School, Tiverton, and matriculated at Exeter College, Oxford, on 4 December 1607, and, leaving the university after three years, he studied law at one of the Inns of Court.
 He also spent some months travelling in France, Spain and Italy, in company, for part of the time, with young George Villiers, afterwards 1st Duke of Buckingham.